Extremal polygonal chains with respect to the Kirchhoff index: Preliminaries

 \section{Preliminaries}

-To prove our main results, we will need the following lemmas and definitions.
+To prove our main results, we will need the following definitions and lemmas.

 {\bf Definition 1.} (Series Transformation) Let $x, y$ and $z$ be nodes in a graph where $y$ is adjacent to only $x$ and $z$.
-Moreover, let $R_1$ equal the resistance between $x$ and $y$ and $R_2$ equal the resistance between node $y$ and $z$.
+Moreover, let $R_1$ equal the resistance between $x$ and $y$ and $R_2$ equal the resistance between $y$ and $z$.
 A series transformation transforms this graph by deleting $y$ and setting the resistance between $x$ and $z$ equal to $R_1 + R_2$.

 {\bf Definition 2.} (Parallel Transformation) Let $x$ and $y$ be nodes in a multi-edged graph where $e_1$ and $e_2$ are two edges between $x$ and $y$ with resistances $R_1$ and $R_2$, respectively.
-A parallel transformation transforms the graph by deleting edges $e_1$ and $e_2$ and adding a new edge between $x$ and $y$ with edge resistance $r=(\frac{1}{R_1}+\frac{1}{R_2})^{-1}$
+A parallel transformation transforms the graph by deleting edges $e_1$ and $e_2$ and adding a new edge between $x$ and $y$ with edge resistance $r=(\frac{1}{R_1}+\frac{1}{R_2})^{-1}.$

-A $\Delta$-$Y$ transformation is a mathematical technique to convert resistors in a triangle formation to an equivalent system of three resistors in a $``Y"$ format as illustrated in Fig. 2.
+A $\Delta$-$Y$ transformation is a mathematical technique to convert resistors in a triangle formation to an equivalent system of three resistors in a $``Y"$ format as shown in Fig. 2.
 We formalize this transformation below.

 {\bf Definition 3.} ($\Delta$-$Y$ Transformation) Let $x,y,z$ be nodes and $R_a,R_b$ and $R_c$ be given resistances as shown in Fig. 2.
 The transformed circuit in the $``Y"$ format as shown in Fig. 2 has the following resistances: